amirilovic/surviving-monorepos/README.md

 Github actions pipeline is implemented in `.github/workflows/complex.yml`.

-Complex pipeline adds couple of more optimizations that would make a difference only if you have very big codebase:
+Complex pipeline adds couple of more optimizations that would make a difference only if you have a very big codebase:

 - Using turborepo we are running tasks only for affected packages.
 - Docker builds is done in parallel in separate jobs.